WLOGSolutions/RSuite/docs/rsuite_installation.md

 # Development version installation

 RSuite sources are publicly available.
-You can install development version of RSuite from GitHub execute following code in your R environment:
+You can install the development version of RSuite from GitHub by executing the following code in your R environment:

 ```bash
 > devtools::install_github('WLOGSolutions/RSuite/packages/RSuite')